moiz-mansoori/GIAIC-Quater3-Python-AI-Project/readme.md

 # GIAIC Quarter-3 Projects

-## Growth Mindset Journey Tracker, Unit Converter & Password Strength Meter
+## Growth Mindset Journey Tracker, Unit Converter, Password Strength Meter & Library manager

 This repository contains **three projects** built with **Streamlit** as part of the **GIAIC Quarter-3 curriculum**.
 These projects focus on practical applications of Python in web development, data handling, and user interaction.
 Under the guidance of **Sir Zia Khan**, these projects aim to enhance problem-solving skills and proficiency in **Streamlit**, a powerful Python framework for building interactive web applications.